 • Sync Related Records

-See Configuring Incoming, In-Process & Outgoing Inspections and Configuring COA Inspections for more details.
+See Configuring Incoming, In-Process & Outgoing Inspections and Configuring CoA Inspections for more details.

 About Inspection Field Sync Tracking